tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 - A- The Audit Committee shall be formed by a decision of the company’s ordinary general assembly from shareholders or others, provided that at least one independent member shall be among the committee members, and the committee shall not include any of the executive board members, and the number of the Audit Committee members shall not be less than three and not more than five, including a member specialized in financial and accounting affairs.
 - B- Chairman of the Audit Committee shall be an independent member.
 - C- The company’s general assembly, based on a proposal by the board of directors, shall issue the audit committee’s work regulations, provided that these regulations include the committee’s work controls and procedures, its tasks, the rules for appointing its members, how to nominate members, the period of their membership, their remuneration, and the mechanism for temporarily appointing its members, if either of the committee’s positions becomes vacant.
-- D- However works or has worked during the past two years in the executive or financial management of the company, or with the company’s auditor, may not be a member of the audit committee.
+- D- Whoever works or has worked during the past two years in the executive or financial management of the company, or with the company’s auditor, may not be a member of the audit committee.
 (Corporate Governance Regulations Article 54).

 Publication of Nomination Announcement: